Sethispr/pola/.github/SKIN.md

 ## Non-event Case Skins

 > [!NOTE]
-> Some skins mentioned here are also obtainable through event cases, these are noted in brackets beside the name of the skin.
+> *Some skins listed here are also available in event cases, these are noted in brackets next to the skin name.*

 ### Exquisite Case (Pinks & Reds)

 > [!TIP]
-> Some people consider exquisite case skins more valuable than event cases.
+> *Exquisite Case skins are often considered more valuable than event case skins.*
+> *1 Exquisite Case costs 3200 coins*

 | Rarity          | Skins                                                                                                                   |
 |-----------------|-------------------------------------------------------------------------------------------------------------------------|